Riborok/Long-arithmetic/README.md

 ## LongArithmetic unit
 #

-### Available functions for working with long numbers: input, output, addition, subtraction, multiplication, division, translation from one number system to another.
+### Available functions and procedures for working with long numbers: InputNum, OutputNum, NumbersSum, NumbersDifference, NumbersProduct, NumbersDiv, NumbersMod, NSConvert.

 ## Type:
 #### >TNumber - dynamic array stores the value of a number